Quickstart: Create SQL Server on a Windows virtual machine in the Azure portal

 In the Password box, type the password of the login.

 Log in to the VM remotely

 Use the following steps to connect to the SQL Server virtual machine with Remote Desktop:

-After the Azure virtual machine is created and running, click the Virtual Machines icon in the Azure portal to view your VMs.
+After the Azure virtual machine is created and running, select Virtual machine, and then choose your new VM.

 Open the RDP file that your browser downloads for the VM.

 The Remote Desktop Connection notifies you that the publisher of this remote connection cannot be identified.
 Click Connect to continue.

 In the Windows Security dialog, click Use a different account.
 You might have to click More choices to see this.
 Specify the user name and password that you configured when you created the VM.
 You must add a backslash before the user name.

 After you connect to the SQL Server virtual machine, you can launch SQL Server Management Studio and connect with Windows Authentication using your local administrator credentials.
 If you enabled SQL Server Authentication, you can also connect with SQL Authentication using the SQL login and password you configured during provisioning.